-(3) Shares of common stock issuable under stock options and warrants that are exercisable within 60 days after October 31, 2006 are deemed outstanding for computing the percentage ownership of the selling stockholder holding the options or warrants, prior to and after giving effect to the offering, but are not deemed outstanding for computing the percentage ownership of any other selling stockholder.
+- (3) Shares of common stock issuable under warrants that are exercisable within 60 days after December 31, 2007 are deemed outstanding for computing the percentage ownership of the selling stockholder holding the warrants, prior to and after giving effect to the offering, but are not deemed outstanding for computing the percentage ownership of any other selling stockholder. - (4) YA Global Investments, L.P. is a Cayman Island exempt limited partnership.
+YA Global Investments, L.P. is managed by Yorkville Advisors, LLC.
+Investment decisions for Yorkville Advisors are made by Mark Angelo, its portfolio manager.